-[10], gave the enhancement of the data model of the Cyprus land administration system (CLIS) with the adoption of the LADM was examined.
+Elia et al. [18] gave the enhancement of the data model of the Cyprus land administration system (CLIS) with the adoption of the LADM being examined.
 The fundamental entities of CLIS was given and restructured to comply with the LADM.
-After analyzing the characteristics CLIS and LADM, they concluded that they are compatible and can, therefore, be used as a framework for CLIS's data model upgrading.
-However, the authors hope for the future work to carry out implementation of the Cyprus LADM country profile.
+After analysing the characteristics CLIS and LADM, they concluded that they are compatible and can, therefore, be used as a framework for CLIS's data model upgrading.
+However, the authors hoped for the future work to carry out implementation of the Cyprus LADM country profile.

-[39], proposed a comprehensive Land Administration Domain Model country profile for 2D / 3D cadastral registration system in Malaysia.
-It is partly based on the existing spatial and administrative record systems, and on new developments inspired by the land administration domain model (LADM).
-Within the country profile it is attempted to cover all Malaysian LA related information in the model, which are maintained by different Originations.
+Zulkifli et al. [19] proposed a comprehensive Land Administration Domain Model country profile for 2D / 3D cadastral registration system in Malaysia.
+It is partly based on the existing spatial and administrative record systems, and on the new developments inspired by the land administration domain model (LADM).
+Within the country profile it is attempted to cover all Malaysian LA related information in the model, which is maintained by different Originations.
 The authors believed that this is the beginning of the work in Land Administration Domain Model in Malaysia; further researches are still needed for the application.
-Similarly, country profile was developed for Portugal by [2].
-An object-oriented conceptual model based on LADM was developed for Portuguese cadastre and the Real Estate Register; Poland country profile by [2], Turkey by [6], Brazil by [29], India by [30], Kenya by [33], and Croatia by [36].For the country profiles mentioned above, the standard is suitable for the land administration system and can be adopted by mapping some concept of the country system into the LADM and vice versa, this set the stage and foundation for the standard to guide these countries on the efforts in improving their land administration but the studies has its limit because the studies only presented the design, the development of a technical model is required which will include the temporal dimension.
+Similarly, the country profile was developed for Portugal by Bydłosz [20].
+An object-oriented conceptual model based on LADM was developed for Portuguese cadastre and the Real Estate Register; Poland country profile by Bydłosz [20], Turkey by Döner and Biyik[11], Brazil by Santos et al [21], India by Sengupta et al [22], Kenya by Siriba and Mwenda [23], and Croatia by Vučić et al [24].
+For the country profiles mentioned above, the standard is suitable for the land administration system and can be adopted by mapping some concepts of the country system into the LADM and vice versa, this sets the stage and foundation for the standard to guide these countries on the efforts in improving their land administration but the studies have their limits because they only presented the design; the development of a technical model is required which will include the temporal dimension.

-[5], examined the core data model of against the corresponding LADM basic classes and discover that LADM offered an opportunity to adopt an ISO conformant model in City of Johannesburg Land Information System (CoJLIS).
-He showed that LADM can be used to describe land administration information at a municipality in South Africa but there are some differences, similarities and mismatches of attributes between the LADM and the CoJLIS.
-The result improves the understanding of land administration at the CoJLIS in South Africa: the authors admitted that more empirical explorations are necessary to examine the applicability of the land administration domain model (LADM) within different contexts.
-[13], investigated the level into which LADM can contribute to a fair approach in large-scale land acquisition.
+Dinoa and Coetzee [2] examined the core data model of against the corresponding LADM basic classes and discovered that LADM offered an opportunity to adopt an ISO conformant model in the City of Johannesburg Land Information System (CoJLIS).
+They showed that LADM can be used to describe land administration information at a municipality in South Africa but there are some differences, similarities and mismatches of attributes between the LADM and the CoJLIS.
+The result improved the understanding of land administration at the CoJLIS in South Africa; the authors admitted that more empirical explorations are necessary to examine the applicability of the land administration domain model (LADM) within different contexts.
+Hespanha et al. [25] investigated the level into which LADM can contribute to a fair approach in large-scale land acquisition.
 The problem of large-scale land acquisition was briefly introduced with a focus on the transfer of rights and restrictions; fitness of purpose was tested using a series of cases from Africa.
 The authors tried and presented the situation in the context of (LADM) framework.
 They concluded that LADM provides generic data model for land administration based on common grounds.
-It is possible to use it in informal and customary environments having developed Africa Land Specialization from LADM core classes although; further alignment with LADM development is needed.
+It is possible to use it in informal and customary environments having developed the African Land Specialization from LADM core classes although further alignment with LADM development is needed.